Thinking about straightening your teeth? You’re not alone. A well-aligned smile can boost your confidence and support long-term oral health.

 Experience With a Range of Alignment Cases

-From minor spacing to moderate bite correction, we’ve helped patients with diverse alignment needs using Invisalign®.
+From minor spacing to complex bite correction, we’ve helped patients with diverse alignment needs using Invisalign®.
 Not sure if it’s right for you?
 We’ll walk you through your options honestly and help you plan accordingly.

 Ongoing Support Beyond the Aligners

-At Burnaby Dentist & Orthodontist, we provide trusted Invisalign® care—from initial consultation and digital scans to long-term retention and smile maintenance.
-If Invisalign® isn’t the best fit for your needs, we’ll help guide you to the right next step with transparency and expertise.
+At Burnaby Dentist & Orthodontist, we provide trusted Invisalign® care, from your initial consultation and digital scans to long-term retention and smile maintenance.

 What makes Invisalign® different from braces?